Quantitative nullhomotopy and the Hopf Invariant: Introduction

-In order to prove Corollary \ref{cor:low_rank}, Haj{\l}asz-Schikorra-Tyson introduced a generalized Hopf invariant of maps $G: S^{4n-1} \rightarrow \RR^k$ with $\textup{rank}(DG) \le 2n$ and showed that it was invariant under Lipschitz homotopies $F$ with $\textup{rank}(DF) \le 2n$ almost everywhere.
+In order to prove Theorem \ref{thm:low_rank}, Haj{\l}asz-Schikorra-Tyson introduced a generalized Hopf invariant of maps $G: S^{4n-1} \rightarrow \RR^k$ with $\textup{rank}(DG) \le 2n$ and showed that it was invariant under Lipschitz homotopies $F$ with $\textup{rank}(DF) \le 2n$ almost everywhere.
 The generalized Hopf invariant is similar to the Whitehead definition of the Hopf invariant and the proof of invariance proceeds similarly.
 However, a Lipschitz map of rank $\le 2n$ almost everywhere may not necessarily be approximated by a smooth one preserving the rank condition; therefore one needs to work through the serious technical details to make this argument rigorous for general Lipschitz functions.

 The proof of Theorem \ref{thm:main} uses similar ideas.
 We will use the generalized Hopf invariant to obstruct homotopies with bounded $2n$-dilation and small $(2n+1)$-dilation.
 The generalized Hopf invariant is no longer an invariant, but we show that it is robust under homotopies of small $(2n+1)$-dilation.
-This gives us the advantage of being able to work directly with smooth functions while also proving a more general theorem.
+This gives us the advantage of being able to work directly with smooth functions while also proving a similar theorem.
+As an aside, it may be possible to use the ideas of Theorem \ref{thm:main} to prove Theorem \ref{thm:low_rank}, but the details are not trivial.
+A rank $k-1$ Lipschitz map can not necessarily be approximated by maps of small $k$-dilation, instead they are approximated by maps whose $k$-dilation is small in some integral sense.
+Improving Theorem \ref{thm:main} to obstruct such an integral from being small, if true, would likely require a finer analysis than the tools in this paper seem to give.

 It is natural to ask if we can drop the condition on $2n$-dilation, but our next result shows that this is impossible and that Theorem \ref{thm:main} is sharp.

 \begin{theorem} Let $G: S^m \rightarrow S^n$ be a smooth map with $m > n > \frac{m}{2}$.
 Then for any $\epsilon > 0$, $G$ extends to a map $F: B^{m+1} \rightarrow B^{n+1}$ with $\dil_{n+1}(F) < \epsilon$. \end{theorem}